albertomorini/glyrics/README.md

 # Glyrics lyrics for Apple Music

-Glyrics allow you to store the genius.com lyrics into your songs.
+Glyrics allow you to store the <a hfref="genius.com">genius</a> lyrics into your songs.

 ## IDEA